Dezmond152/Dezmond152/README.md

 ### What I do

-I make different funny applications on JavaScript, HTML, CSS through them I learn new aspects of JavaScript.
+I make different funny applications on JavaScript, HTML, CSS through them I learn new features.
 So far I'm still a baby in the frontend, but I'm working on it)

 ### Languages 🌐